 Visiting Alaska in Winter Quick Links

-Hotels: Check out deals on Hotels in Fairbanks, AK!
+• Hotels: Check out deals on Hotels in Fairbanks, AK!
+We split our time between hotels and private vacation rentals.

-Everything I Brought: Here is the link for my gear closet!
+• What to Pack: Here is the link to my gear closet!

 Women standing in ski bibs in the cold